sprchr/CoverFusionBackend/README.md

   - A resume file (PDF) uploaded using Multer.

 - **Functionality:**
-  - The resume file is parsed and sent in chunks to Kafka.
+  - The resume file is parsed and processed to improve the resume content.
-  - OpenAI processes the chunks to improve the resume content (currently commented out in code).

 - **Output:**
-  - The processed chunks or the final consolidated resume (pending further implementation).
+  - The processed resume.

 - **Error Handling:**
   - A 500 error is returned if resume processing fails.

+### 3. **EditResume**

 - **Endpoint:** `/editResume`
 - **Request Method:** POST